 One of the benefits of at-home care is that loved ones can be present at all of these important holiday gatherings.
 But if they’ve chosen a different type of care, or are hospitalized you can still include them.

 The main thing to remember over the holiday season is that this is a time for love.
 Don’t let stress over little things get to you.
 Take a moment to sit back and just breathe.
 Enjoy the time that you have with the ones that you love.
 A burnt turkey or a spilled bowl of gravy isn’t what you’ll remember in ten years – the love you shared with your family is.
-Contact us today to learn how a personal care assistant Alaska families trust can make holidays with Alzheimer’s much smoother for your family.
+Contact us today to learn how a personal care assistant in Alaska can make holidays with Alzheimer's much smoother for your family.